-49.4 2.
+52.4 2.
 Sandbox Walk-Through

-49.4.1 2.1 Prerequisites
+52.4.1 2.1 Prerequisites

 Download the required JARS for Hive to write table data to ElasticSearch.
-Using the links below find the jars need and place them in a folder within your hive bucket (or other S3 bucket).
-Make them public.
-In the end you should have jars available in S3 and the following commands should produce a good result:
+You can find these in Maven Central at Maven Central: Elasticsearch Hadoop 5.5.0 Jars and Maven Central: Apache Commons HTTP 3.1 Jars.
+Once you've downloaded thema you should place them in a folder within your hive bucket.
+In the end you should have jars available in S3 and the following commands should produce a good result (see Install the AWS Command Line Interface on Linux to install AWS CLI on your edge node):

-'''

-aws s3 ls s3://hive-bucket/jars/elasticsearch-hadoop-5.4.0.jar aws s3 ls s3://hive-bucket/jars/commons-httpclient-3.1.jar
+''' aws s3 ls s3://hive-bucket/jars/elasticsearch-hadoop-5.5.0.jar aws s3 ls s3://hive-bucket/jars/commons-httpclient-3.1.jar '''

-'''

-49.4.2 2.2 Launch an EC2 instance using the Sandbox AMI
+52.4.2 2.2 Launch an EC2 instance using the Sandbox AMI

-The S3 template was developed using the 0.8.1 sandbox but relies on code changes to be released in the 0.8.2 release.
-Go to AWS Market place and find the 0.8.2 or later sandbox for your region and launch the instance.
+The S3 template was developed using the 0.8.1 sandbox but relies on code changes released in the 0.8.2 release.
+Go to AWS Market place and find the 0.8.2 or later sandbox for your region and launch the instance (refer to https://kylo.io/quickstart-ami.html for the AMI id of the latest sandbox).
 Wait 15 minutes or more for nifi service and kylo services to start.
 Now shut down Nifi so we can change cluster configs and will need to refresh the NiFi connections to the cluster.
-Shut down Kylo so we change the application properties later.
+Shut down Kylo and Nifi so we can configure these services in later sections.